The next 5 years?

 - I get to know your company and build trust.

-- Ultimately, I take off your shoulders entire business problems and opportunities, from A to Z.
+- Ultimately, I take off your shoulders entire business problems and opportunities.

 - I have a real impact on your business, and I don’t limit myself to nice pictures and long documents nobody will read.